Provision of health services

 It is important to emphasise that many health services will not be interrupted.
 Emergency medical and acute care will continue to be provided, including necessary examinations and consultations.
 Oncological, life-saving surgeries, as well as surgeries the cancellation of which may result in disability, will also not be cancelled.

-After 4 January, hospitals must still provide the following inpatient services:
+Hospitals must still provide the following inpatient services:

 - Services to ensure continuity of therapy - chemotherapy, biological medicines, organ replacement therapy;